 2. Limited District Court Review of Discovery Matters.

 The decision of the Magistrate Judge on all discovery matters shall be final, subject to limited review requiring a showing that the decision is clearly erroneous or contrary to law.
 See 28 U.S.C. § 636(b)(1)(A).
-Any motion for review of a Magistrate Judge's decision must be noticed before the District Court Judge within fourteen (14) days of service of the Magistrate Judge's written ruling, or within fourteen (14) days of an oral ruling that the Magistrate Judge states will not be followed by a written ruling.
+Any motion for review of a Magistrate Judge's decision must be noticed before the District Court Judge within fourteen (14) days of service of the Magistrate Judge's written ruling or within fourteen (14) days of an oral ruling that the Magistrate Judge states will not be followed by a written ruling.
 The motion must specify which portions of the ruling are clearly erroneous or contrary to law, and the claim must be supported by points and authorities.
-Counsel shall provide the Magistrate Judge chambers copies of the moving papers and responses.
+Counsel shall provide copies of the moving papers and responses to the Magistrate Judge chambers.

 3. Timing of Discovery.

-Unless there is a likelihood that, upon motion by a party, the court would order that discovery be stayed, the parties should begin to propound discovery before the Scheduling Conference.
+Unless there is a likelihood that, upon motion by a party, the Court would order that discovery be stayed, the parties should begin to propound discovery before the Scheduling Conference.
 The parties must comply fully with the letter and spirit of Fed.
 R. Civ.
 P. 26(a) and produce discovery promptly.
+Discovery is not stayed prior to the Scheduling Conference or after dates have been set unless otherwise ordered by the Court.
 At the Scheduling Conference, the court will impose firm deadlines governing the completion of discovery.

-4. Discovery Protective Orders.
-Proposed protective orders for discovery must be submitted to the assigned Magistrate Judge.
+Discovery Protective Orders.
+4.

+Proposed protective orders for discovery

+must be submitted to the assigned Magistrate Judge.
 Such orders should not purport to allow, without further order of the Court, the filing under seal of pleadings or documents filed in connection with a dispositive motion, a class certification motion, or trial before the Court.
 The existence of a protective order does not alone justify the filing of pleadings or other documents under seal, in whole or in part.

+F.

-F. SCHEDULING CONFERENCE
+SCHEDULING CONFERENCE